+Standing wave ratio is a term you'll often hear when talking about antennas and feedlines.
 In general terms, standing wave ratio (SWR) is a measure of how well a load is matched to a transmission line.
+(T7C03) In this context, the "load" is the antenna.
+When we say that an antenna is matched to a transmission line, we mean that the impedance of the transmission line is equal to the impedance of the antenna.

-(T7C03) The reason it is important to have a low SWR in an antenna system that uses coaxial cable feedline is to allow the efficient transfer of power and reduce losses.
-(T9B01) Power lost in a feedline is converted into heat.
-(T7C07)
+The reason it is important to have a low SWR in an antenna system that uses coaxial cable feedline is to allow the efficient transfer of power and reduce losses.
+(T9B01) The bigger the mismatch is between the feedline and the load, the higher the SWR will be, and the more power you will lose in the feedline.
+Power lost in a feedline is converted into heat.
+(T7C07) Power converted into heat is not radiated by the antenna, meaning your radiated signal will be weaker.